 Okay, I admit it.
-I was also guilty for all those times my heart was broken because I gave my heart in the palm of my hand to people before I even gave them a chance to prove they were worth it.
+I was also partially guilty for all those times my heart was broken because I gave my heart in the palm of my hand to people before I even gave them a chance to prove they were worth it.

 I’m really sorry I have to be the one who breaks it out for you, but that’s not how things work.

-Falling in love is a process, and like any other process, it needs time.
+I think that every relationship coach will agree with me that falling in love is a process, and like any other process, it needs time.
 It shouldn’t be easy, and most importantly, it should never be too fast.

 You must go step by step and respect every part of that process.
 There are no shortcuts in falling in love.
 Well, there can be, but to be honest, it will never lead you to a good and healthy relationship.